jakubwilkowski/license_tracker/README.md

 Utility to fetch and export data about popular python packages.

+## Configuration

+All configuration can be found in config.json:
+ * `extra_rows` - list of strings that will be added to output of each dependency to be filled manually

 ## Basic usage

 The easiest way to use this tool is: